GregoryToniolo/RamenLang/README.md

 A very shitty and probably not memory safe transpiler menat for sceintific and mathematical applications that translates my custom syntax to c++

+## Warning
+This is just syntactic sugar for c++ you should know how to code c++ before using the ramen transpiler

 ## FAQ

 #### Why do my arrays and templates have weird spacing?